microsoft/ignite25-LAB544--govern-identities-with-confidence-using-microsoft-entra/README.md

 - Configure and deploy a Lifecyle Workflow
 - Create an Entitlement package an use it to grant user access
-- Design and Access Review and run it
+- Design an Access Review and run it
 - Use Just-in-Time access with Privileged Identity Management

 ### 💻 Technologies Used

 1. Microsoft Entra Lifecycle Workflows
-1. Micorosft Entra Entitlement Management
+1. Microsoft Entra Entitlement Management
 1. Privileged Identity Management
 1. Access Reviews